aayushv2003/Weatherbackend./README.md

 # Weatherbackend.

 We have used MYSQL database for storing the data and have connected the input data using python.

+We have used Command line interfaceCLI) to interact with the user. so the format will be:

+python <filename>.py to run the file.
 We have created an integrated file operations.py which has menu driven program through which the user can access each function by entering the choice number from 1 to 4.
  These are the  5 sub files .
 1. create.py to create new entries by the user.
 2. read.py to read the data entered by the user.